drummerweed/applescripts/README.md

 # applescripts
-scripts i have collected or created
+Scripts I have collected or created